 Keeping up with schoolwork is important.
-If a child is absent two or more days, parents are encouraged to pick up homework.
-You may call the school office to make arrangements to pick up assignments at the end of the day.
+Parents may call the office and arrange to pick up work at the end of the day if a student will be absent for more than two days.
 Students will be given one day for each day absent to make up assignments missed due to absences.
-It is the student's responsibility to turn in the make-up work.
+It is the student's responsibility to turn in the makeup work.